zraso/CV/README.md

 </div>

-I'm a full-stack software developer recently graduated from Makers Academy, who combines this strong technical knowledge with years of community engagement and programme management experience.
+I'm a full-stack software developer about to graduate from Makers Academy, who combines this strong technical knowledge with years of community engagement and programme management experience.

 # Background